Concentrate for solution for infusion

 Do not use DARZALEX if:

 you know you are allergic (hypersensitive) to daratumumab or other ingredients of

 DARZALEX.
 See Product Description at the end of this leaflet for a list of ingredients.

 Symptoms of an allergic reaction may include rash, itching or hives on the skin, shortness

 of breath, wheezing or difficulty breathing, swelling of the face, lips, tongue or

 other parts of the body.

-it is not known how the medicine will affect them.
+is because it is not known how the medicine will affect them.